 Predisposing factors

 The cause of the appearance of molluscum contagiosum is the virus of the same name.
-Infection occurs by contact with the skin through household items, including through the contact of water with the virus (pool).
+Infection occurs by contact with the skin through household items, including contact with water.
 If in children the most typical way of transferring the molluscum contagiosum virus is through contact with infected water and household items, in adults, transmission often occurs through sexual contact (with close contact of the skin).
 These infection paths also determine the most frequent location of molluscum contagiosum in different age groups.

 Predisposing factors, which to varying degrees can increase the risk of neoplasms, include: